cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 <!--            Summary                         -->
 <!--  ----------------------------------------- -->

-## Summary
+## Summary: Data submission and curation

 ::::::::::::::::::::::::::::::::::::: keypoints

+2 options for data submission:

+- Online interface
+- File Transfer Protocol

 - Readme files are highly standardised to allow reusability and cross matching between catalogs.

-- A delay is needed for VizieR curation and validation!
+- Once the catalogues are submitted, a delay is needed for VizieR curation and validation before full ingestion!

 ::::::::::::::::::::::::::::::::::::::::::::::::